Spring Garden Revival

 Wayland Conservation Commission Requirements for Brush Removal Near Wetlands & Protected Areas

 Brush removal near wetlands, vernal pools, streams, and ponds in Wayland is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits (NOI or RDA) are required for work within 25-100 feet of protected resources.
-Erosion control is critical on glacial till/clay slopes—use silt fences or erosion control blankets.
-Wildlife protection includes mandatory nesting bird surveys April–August (especially May–June), and checks for active dens or bat roosts.
-Seasonal restrictions may apply for migratory birds and vernal pool species.
-Selective removal should preserve native habitat features and create brush piles for wildlife shelter.
-Coordinate with the Wayland Conservation Commission for compliance and restoration guidance.
-Wayland Conservation Commission
+Permits—either a Notice of Intent (NOI) or Request for Determination of Applicability (RDA)—are required for work within 25-100 feet of protected resources.
+Erosion control measures, such as silt fences or erosion blankets, are mandatory on slopes with glacial till or clay soils.
+Wildlife protection includes nesting bird surveys (April–August), den and bat roost inspections, and seasonal restrictions for vernal pool species.
+Selective removal should preserve native habitat features and may include strategic brush piles for wildlife.
+For permitting and compliance, contact:

 41 Cochituate Road, Wayland, MA 01778